symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregate bonded
 ****************

-An AggregateTransaction is **bonded** when it requires signatures from other participants.
+An Aggregate Transaction is **bonded** when it requires signatures from multiple participants and **NOT all of them are available when the transaction is announced**.

-.. note:: Before announcing an **AggregateBondedTransaction**, an account must announce and get confirmed a :ref:`hashlocktransaction` locking ``10`` |networkcurrency|.
+Once an aggregate bonded is announced, it enters the **partial state** and the cosigners whose signatures are still required are **notified through their wallets**.

-Once an aggregate bonded is announced, it reaches partial state—where it can live up to ``2 days``—and notifies its status through WebSockets or HTTP API calls.
+When a cosigner signs the transaction and announces its aggregate bonded :ref:`cosignature <cosignature>`, the network checks if all the required signatures are available.
+If so, the transaction moves to the **unconfirmed state** meaning that it will be **confirmed** and included in the next block if everything is correct.

-Every time a cosignatory signs the transaction and announces an aggregate bonded :ref:`cosignature <cosignature>`, the network checks if all the required cosigners have signed.
+Transactions can remain in the partial state for up to **48 hours**: This is the deadline all cosigners have to provide their signatures before the aggregate bonded transaction expires.

-When all signatures are acquired, the transaction changes to unconfirmed state until the network includes it in a block.
+.. note:: Before announcing an **Aggregate Bonded Transaction**, an account must announce and get confirmed a :ref:`hashlocktransaction` locking **10 XYM**.
+This is refunded when the transaction is confirmed and serves as an anti-SPAM mechanism.

 .. figure:: ../resources/images/diagrams/aggregate-bonded-transaction-cycle.png
     :width: 900px